Skip to main content

 What happens if I miss a dose?

-If you miss a dose or doses of Fabhalta, take 1 dose as soon as you remember, even if it is almost time to take your next scheduled dose, and then take your next dose at your regularly scheduled time.
+If you miss a dose or doses of Fabhalta, take 1 dose as soon as you remember, even if it is almost time to take your next scheduled dose, and then take your next dose of Fabhalta at your regularly scheduled time.

-Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all your medicines, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Taking Fabhalta with certain other medicines may affect the way Fabhalta works and may cause side effects.
-Know the medicines you take and the vaccines you receive.
-Keep a list of them to show your healthcare provider and pharmacist when you get a new medicine.
+Especially tell your healthcare provider if you take:

 Storage

-Store at room temperature between 68°F to 77°F (20°C to 25°C) in a container with a child-resistant cap.
-Ingredients
+Store Fabhalta capsules at room temperature between 68°F to 77°F (20°C to 25°C).

-Active ingredient: iptacopan
+Active ingredient: iptacopan 200mg

 Further information